NoLoSay/NoLoApp/README.md

 yarn android
 ```

+If the build on iOS fails, you can try to do it manually with XCode.

+To do so, open the `ios/NoLoSay.xcworkspace` file with XCode, then select your device and click on the play button.

 To launch the server you'll need to do various things :

 - First go to the server folder, then :